isaiasmatewos/texpand-site/docs/text-expansion-configuration.md

 You can also change application theme and language in this screen.

 Overlay UI settings include the following:

-### Phrase preview

-Phrase preview shows a small part of the phrase that's about to be inserted when you type a shortcut, you can also [open a phrase](getting-started?id=opening-your-phrases-with-other-applications ':target=_blank') with other applications by tapping the the icon that appears besides the phrase.

-If you don't want to to see phrase previews, you can uncheck this setting.

->💡 You can open the phrase editor by long pressing the phrase window to quickly make changes to your phrase

 ### Configure shortcut suggestions window